 On YouTube, more than 500 hours of video are uploaded every minute.
-As you can imagine, the amount of video footage produced by people around the world is much, much greater.
-All this video footage is saved in a variety of file formats, not all of which can be played on all popular devices.
+As you can imagine, the amount of video footage produced by people worldwide is much, much greater.
+All this video footage is saved in various file formats, not all of which can be played on all popular devices.

 What Is a Video Converter?

 A video converter is a software application that aims to convert a video file from one format to another.

 Here’s an example of how a video converter can be used: Imagine you’ve recorded a video in an uncompressed video file format using your DSLR camera.
 Because the video is too large, you can’t easily share it with others on social media.

 What you can do is launch a video converter and reduce the size of the file by converting it to a compressed format.
 The best video converters even let you reduce the resolution of the video, making it possible to lower its file size even further.